danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/01 Create and connect to an Azure Database for MySQL Single Server/readme.md

    ![](Media/image0051.png)

-   switch connections to the newly created database by executing :
+   switch connections to the newly created database by executing:

    ```sql
    use <your initials>db;